 This rich forest nurtures the growth of many hardwood trees unique to the Carolinian Zone.
 Large specimens of Eastern Flowering Dogwood, Black Gum, Sassafras and Swamp White Oak are abundant.
 The forest's upland and swampy sections have a rich understorey of Spicebush, Witch Hazel and many varieties of ferns.

 As a TTLT-protected area, commercial logging has ceased and the Tanager Tract has become available to the community for passive recreational use and quiet contemplation.

-An old logging path meandering along a well-drained sandy ridge provides an opportunity to develop a hiking trail through the property.
-This trail would allow visitors to walk beneath the towering Sassafras, Sugar Maple, Black Cherry, Red and White oaks, and at the same time view trees more adapted to the wet lowlands, such as Swamp White Oak and Black Gum.
+An old logging path meandering along a well-drained sandy ridge provided an opportunity to develop a hiking trail through the property.
+This trail allows visitors to walk beneath the towering Sassafras, Sugar Maple, Black Cherry, Red and White oaks, and at the same time view trees more adapted to the wet lowlands, such as Swamp White Oak and Black Gum.